wp-plugins/beautiful-taxonomy-filters/README.txt

 * Exclude taxonomies you just don’t want the visitors to filter on.
 * Beautifies the resulting URLs.
 You won’t see any /posttype/?taxonomy1=term.
 Instead you’ll see /posttype/taxonomy/term
 * Comes with a complete functional filter module for you to put in your theme.
-* Use either the widgets or functions to add the filter module and it's friend the filterinfo module to your site.
+* Three alternatives for putting the filter modules in your theme:
+  * Widgets (Also lets you "hard set" a post type for use anywhere)
+  * Functions (for granular control)
-* Or use the automagic setting to have the modules appear on your archive from thin air.
+  * Automagic setting which will magically place the modules in your archive from thin air.
 Wizards at work…
 * Choose from different styles for the component, or disable styling and do it yourself in style.css!
 Just want to tweak a style?
 Add your custom CSS directly on the settings page.
-* Want a ”Clear all” link for the filter component?
-Just tick a box in the settings page!
+*
-* Many settings for fine-tuning the filter modules behaviour.
+* Many more settings for fine-tuning the filter modules behaviour:
+  * A ”Clear all” link for the filter component.
+  * Choose between placeholders or "show all" in the dropdowns.
+  * Hide empty terms in the dropdowns.
+  * Show a post count next to the term name
+  * More to come!
 * Ability to show your visitors information about their current active filtering.
 * Allows for custom GET parameters to be included.
 Extend the filter your way with maybe a custom search-parameter or whatever you like.
 * Many [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/) for modifying the plugins behaviour.
 For you control freaks out there…